Cancel anytime

 History and Background

-Knight Transportation was founded in 1990 by Randy and Gary Knight.
-Initially focused on regional truckload services, the company expanded through organic growth and strategic acquisitions, becoming one of the largest truckload carriers in North America.
-In 2017, Knight merged with Swift Transportation to form Knight-Swift Transportation Holdings Inc. (KNX), creating a giant in the trucking industry.
-The analysis here focuses on the original Knight legacy within KNX.
+Knight Transportation was founded in 1990 by Kevin Knight, Randy Knight, and Gary Knight.
+It quickly grew through organic expansion and strategic acquisitions, becoming one of the largest trucking companies in North America.
+Knight merged with Swift Transportation in 2017 to form Knight-Swift Transportation Holdings Inc. (KNX).

 Core Business Areas